Param555/Fire-Gas-Alarm-System-/README.md

 When the gas level crosses a predefined threshold, the system goes into alarm mode:

-🚨 Buzzer starts beeping
+-🚨 Buzzer starts beeping

-💡 All 5 LEDs turn ON
+-💡 All 5 LEDs turn ON

-🔄 Both servo motors rotate to 90° (simulate opening gates for emergency escape)
+-🔄 Both servo motors rotate to 90° (simulate opening gates for emergency escape)

+-📺 **LCD shows a "Fire Alert" warning message**

 **_When the gas level is normal (below threshold):_**

-🔕 Buzzer is OFF
+-🔕 Buzzer is OFF

-⚫ LEDs are OFF
+-⚫ LEDs are OFF

-🔁 Servo motors reset to 0° (gates closed)
+-🔁 Servo motors reset to 0° (gates closed)

+-📟 **LCD shows the current gas level only**

 **_🚀 Future Improvements_**